Copyright law of South Africa: Fair dealing

-Provided that, in the case of paragraphs (b) and (c)(i), the source shall be mentioned, as well as the name of the author if it appears on the work."The fair dealing right is a flexible standard that turns on a balancing test to determine what is a "fair" dealing.
-Unlike some fair dealing and fair use rights, the factors determining what is a "fair" dealing is not defined in the Act.
-South African courts, however, have generally applied the same four factors as provided in the U.S. fair use right and many fair dealing statutes.
+Provided that, in the case of paragraphs (b) and (c)(i), the source shall be mentioned, as well as the name of the author if it appears on the work."The factors determining what is a "fair" dealing is not defined in the Act.
+The only reported judgment of the South African courts that considered a test for fair dealing is Moneyweb (Pty) Ltd v Media24 Limited and Another (2016), where the Court opined that "Fairness is an elastic concept.
+A determination of 'fair dealing' involves a value judgment and will depend on the particular facts or circumstances at the time of dealing."

-The fair dealing clause originally applied only to the use of a “literary or musical work”.
-The provision was later extended to films and sound recordings by the addition of sections 16 and 17.
-But these extensions only applied to the purposes listed in 12(1)(b) and (1)(c), i.e., for the purpose of “criticism or review” or “reporting current events”.
-Thus, there is no fair dealing right to make a fair dealing of an audiovisual work "for the purposes of research or private study by, or the personal or private use of, the person using the work."
+Fair dealing exceptions for literary and musical works in section 12 are extended selectively to other copyright works by sections 15, 16, 17, 18, 19A and 19B.
+Thus there is no fair dealing exception to reproduce cinematograph films or sound recordings "for the purposes of research or private study by, or the personal or private use of, the person using the work."

+None of the fair dealing exceptions are remunerated exceptions.
+In other words, if a fair dealing exception applies to a given use, the permission of the copyright owner is not required and the Act does not require the copyright owner to be compensated for that use.

+Other limitations and exceptions

-In addition to the general fair dealing right, South Africa has a number of specific limitations and exceptions.
+In addition to the general fair dealing exceptions, South Africa has a number of specific limitations and exceptions in sections 12(2)-(13) and 14 to 19B of the Act.

+Section 13 empowers the responsible Minister to introduce exceptions to the reproduction right by regulation, as in chapter 1 of the Copyright Regulations, 1978.

 Quotation

-Section 12(3) states: "The copyright […] shall not be infringed by any quotation therefrom, including any quotation from articles in newspapers or periodicals that are in the form of summaries of any such work: Provided that the quotation shall be compatible with fair practice, that the extent thereof shall not exceed the extent justified by the purpose and that the source shall be mentioned, as well as the name of the author if it appears on the work."The South African quotation right is notable in being open to a quotation for any purpose.
-This is an attribute of the U.S. "fair use" right.
-But unlike fair use, the quotation right can only apply to an extract of a work -- not to use of a full work, such as a photograph.
+Section 12(3) states: "The copyright […] shall not be infringed by any quotation therefrom, including any quotation from articles in newspapers or periodicals that are in the form of summaries of any such work: Provided that the quotation shall be compatible with fair practice, that the extent thereof shall not exceed the extent justified by the purpose and that the source shall be mentioned, as well as the name of the author if it appears on the work."The South African quotation exception is notable in being open to a quotation for any purpose.
+The quotation exception can only apply to an extract of a work -- not to use of a full work, such as a photograph.

-Illustration for Teaching
+Illustration for teaching

 Section 12(4) provides for an exception for use of copyrighted work “by way of illustration […] for teaching”: "The copyright in a literary or musical work shall not be infringed by using such work, to the extent justified by the purpose, by way of illustration in any publication, broadcast or sound or visual record for teaching: Provided that such use shall be compatible with fair practice and that the source shall be mentioned, as well as the name of the author if it appears on the work."